Online dating: Dangers & Safety tips

 About one in 10 people are using online dating websites to try to scam other people.

 One way people try to scam others they meet online is to get money from them.
-This can be done by building a relationship of trust at first – grooming.
-Then after a period the scammer invents a crisis that he/she needs money for.
-The online victims believe the scam and parts with money to help the person in to resolve the crisis.
-Another way scammers get money is through extortion.
-The scammer builds a trust relationship, acquires personal information and photos from the victim and then threatens the victim with publication of the information unless extortion money is paid over.
-In 2011 alone online victims lost $50 million through such scams.
+It can be done by building a relationship of trust at first – grooming.
+Then after a period, the scammer invents a crisis that he/she needs money for.
+The online victims believe the scam and parts with money to help the person to resolve the problem.
+Another way scammers get cash is through extortion.
+The scammer builds a trust relationship, acquires personal information and photos from the victim and then threatens the victim with the publication of the information unless extortion money is paid over.
+In 2011 alone, online victims lost $50 million through such scams.

-A person is pretending to be me – the person stole your photos and or identity and uses this to trick other people.
-Example: You discover someone entered your details on an adult website to entice prospective clients, when the clients start calling you.
-The person illegally published your information and sensitive details like your home address on the site, which puts you in danger from predators.
+A person is pretending to be me – the person stole your photos and or identity and used this to trick other people.
+Example: You discover someone entered your details on an adult website to entice prospective clients when the clients start calling you.
+The person illegally published your information and sensitive information like your home address on the site, which puts you in danger from predators.
 The person can be prosecuted for impersonation and jailed.
-If this happens to you, contact the site immediately to state you were cat-fished.
+If this happens to you, contact the area immediately to state you were cat-fished.
 They will close the catfish down.

-You have been cat-fished – you believe you were speaking to a person, when in fact, you were speaking to someone else entirely.
-Example: A lady who is lonely enters her details into a dating website.
-She is cat-fished by a person who created a false profile and who pretends to match her likes and wants 100%.
+You have been cat-fished – you believe you were speaking to a person, when in fact, you were talking to someone else entirely.
+Example: A lonely lady enters her details into a dating website.
+She is cat-fished by a person who created a false profile and pretended to match her likes and wants 100%.
 She discovers the fraud once the person starts blackmailing, bullying or extortion tactics in one or the other way to hurt you.

 - A person who refuses to Skype, do face-time chats or voice chats.

-- A person who’s story changes as time goes along
+- A person whose story changes as time goes along

-- A person’s story who sounds to good to be true – it usually is!
+- A person’s story sounds too good to be true – it usually is!

-- A person who tell you they want to meet, set up the meeting and then cancels at the last moment.
+- A person who tells you they want to meet set up the meeting and then cancels at the last moment.